 Enhanced Measurement Video Guide

-What is GA4 Enhanced Measurement?
+What is GA4 enhanced measurement?

-GA4 enhanced measurement is a set of tracking features that you can choose to turn on or off in your Google Analytics settings.
-They’re designed to instantly set up certain tracking features for you without needing to take any further action.
+It’s designed to instantly set up certain tracking features for you without needing to take any further action.

 The enhanced measurement options you can choose to turn on or off are: